-Target benchmark: The Fund's aim is to track the performance of the S&P IFC Investable Composite ex-Malaysia Index, but not to outperform it.
-This benchmark has been chosen because it forms part of the investment objective of the Fund (i.e. a target benchmark), and should be used by unitholders to compare the performance of the Fund.
+Target benchmark: FTSE-A Government Securities Over 5 Year Index-Linked Index is used by the Investment Manager to assess the performance of the Fund.
+The Fund's aim is to outperform this index.
+This benchmark has been chosen because it forms part of the investment objective of the Fund and should be used by unitholders to compare the performance of the Fund.